shelarsameer/recruitment-assistant/README.md

 ## Notes

-- The model used is `all-MiniLM-L6-v2` from Sentence-Transformers
 - The API returns top 10 matches by default
 - Make sure to handle PDF/DOCX text extraction before sending to the API